 “As you set out on your journey to Ithaca, pray that your journey be a long one, filled with adventure, filled with discovery.”

 – Constantine P. Cavafy

-Itha 108 sleeps twenty across varied accommodation; six luxury double bedrooms in the main house and three mongolian yurts that are staggered up between rocks, forestry and winding walkways.
+Itha 108 sleeps twenty four across varied accommodation; seven luxury double bedrooms in the main house and five Mongolian yurts that are staggered up between rocks, forestry and winding walkways.
 The many social and quiet spaces allow guests to enjoy the landscape and relax.

 A perfect chill out spot is tucked away at the back of the house.
 Soak up sun or shade on one of two antique Rajasthani swings set with linen cushions.
 Choose a view of the Ionian sea or wild oak trees.
 This area is also used for massage therapy.

 A library houses Indian artefacts, family photographs and paintings, board games and music.
 A comfortable sofa and two armchairs are arranged around a stone fireplace.
 Sea views and a gentle breeze through shuttered French windows lead on to a cool minimalist first floor terrace with views of Fiskardo, Kefalonia and the setting sun.

 At the front of the house is a serious sun trap with a panoramic sea view and comfortable Indian Charpoy daybeds; this veranda is soaked in sun from mid-morning until nightfall.

 Beneath an expansive pergola are traditional Rajasthani sofas and coffee tables, carved spice boxes and Eastern lanterns.
 Help yourself to breakfast and snacks from the outdoor kitchen – a curved Kourasanit counter beneath the bamboo pergola – complete with an inbuilt BBQ and a sunken drinks fridge.
 Handmade African wood doors lead from the kitchen to the al fresco dining area with far-reaching views of the Ionian sea and beyond, the hills of Kefalonia.